vinodrajakondala/vinodrajakondala/README.md

 ## I'm a Content creator, Developer and Teacher!!

-- 🔭 Explore, analyze and find patterns in staock market moves
+- 🔭 Explore, analyze and find patterns in stock market moves.
-- 🌱 I’m currently learning more on Artificail intelligence
+- 🌱 I’m currently learning more on Artifical intelligence.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I love to draw pencil sketches
+- ⚡ Fun fact: I love to draw pencil sketches.

 ### Connect with me: